UNBRICKING A NRF53 DUE TO DCDC CONFIG

 pin

-ERROR: schematic-showing-where-to-apply-voltages REF NOT FOUND is a schematic of a nRF53 SoC showing which pins to apply these voltages to.
+This is a placeholder for the reference: fig-schematic-showing-where-to-apply-voltages shows a schematic of a nRF53 SoC showing which pins to apply these voltages to.

 Once you’ve powered these rails (along with providing power to the standard input power pins on the MCU), you should be able to connect to the device again using a programmer.
 At this point all you need to do is to flash it with firmware which disables the DCDC converters (or just erase the device).
 Then you can remove the external voltage supplies and wires and you’re back in action!